aiven/aiven-docs/docs/platform/howto/vpc-peering-upcloud.md

 To check the UpCloud SDN network UUID, send a request to [get network details](https://developers.upcloud.com/1.3/13-networks/#get-network-details) UpCloud API endpoint.
-In the response, you\'ll get the network's UUID.
+In the response, you'll get the network's UUID.

 ## Set up VPC peering from Aiven {#avn-uuid}